Roswell, New Mexico

-Roswell (/'rɒzwɛl/ RAHZ-well) is a city in and the county seat of Chaves County, New Mexico, United States.
+Roswell (/'rɒzwɛl/ ROZ-well) is a city in and the county seat of Chaves County, New Mexico, United States.
 The population was 48,422 at the 2020 census, making it the fifth-most populous city in New Mexico.
 It is home to the New Mexico Military Institute (NMMI), founded in 1891.
 The city is also the location of an Eastern New Mexico University campus.
 Bitter Lake National Wildlife Refuge is located a few miles northeast of the city on the Pecos River.
 Bottomless Lakes State Park is located 12 mi east of Roswell on US 380.
 Chaves County forms the entirety of the Roswell micropolitan area.

-The Roswell incident was named after the town, though the crash site of the alleged UFO was some 75 mi north of Roswell and closer to Corona.
-The investigation and debris recovery was handled by the local Roswell Army Air Field.
+The Roswell incident in 1947 was named after the town, though the crash site of the alleged UFO was some 75 mi north of Roswell and closer to Corona.
+The investigation and debris recovery were handled by the local Roswell Army Air Field.
 On the 50th anniversary of the Roswell incident, an annual UFO Festival was started.
 In the 1930s, Roswell was a site for much of Robert H. Goddard's early rocketry work.
 The Roswell Museum and Art Center maintains an exhibit that includes a recreation of Goddard's rocket engine development workshop, and Goddard High School is named after him.
+The city has also hosted the National Championship Air Races, which are held at the Roswell Air Center, located on the former site of Roswell Army Airfield, since 2025.

 Roswell's tourism industry is based on ufology museums and businesses, as well as alien-themed and spacecraft-themed iconography.
 The city also relies on New Mexico and Americana related tourism including the International UFO Museum and Research Center.
 Local American folk and New Mexico music performances occur near Pioneer Plaza and in parks around the city.
-It is a center for acequia-like irrigated farming, dairying, and ranching; it is also the location of several manufacturing, distribution, and petroleum related facilities.
+It is a center for acequia-like irrigated farming, dairying, and ranching; it is also the location of several manufacturing, distribution, and petroleum-related facilities.
 Roswell has a history of minor league baseball.
 This regional pride has resulted in Roswell receiving the All-America City Award multiple times, in 1978–79 and 2002.